Carnegie Endowment for International Peace: Carnegie Europe

 Founded in 2007 by Fabrice Pothier, Carnegie Europe is the European centre of the Carnegie Endowment for International Peace.
 From its newly expanded presence in Brussels, Carnegie Europe combines the work of its research platform with the fresh perspectives of Carnegie's centres in Washington, Moscow, Beijing, and Beirut, bringing a unique global vision to the European policy community.
 Through publications, articles, seminars, and private consultations, Carnegie Europe aims to foster new thinking on the daunting international challenges shaping Europe's role in the world.

 Carnegie Europe is currently directed by Rosa Balfour.

 Carnegie-Tsinghua Center for Global Policy

 The Carnegie-Tsinghua Center for Global Policy was established at Tsinghua University in Beijing in 2010.
 The center's focuses include China's foreign relations; international economics and trade; climate change and energy; nonproliferation and arms control; and other global and regional security issues such as North Korea, Afghanistan, Pakistan, and Iran.

 The current director of the center is Paul Haenle.

 Carnegie India

 In April 2016, Carnegie India opened in New Delhi, India.
 The center's focuses include the political economy of reform in India, foreign and security policy, and the role of innovation and technology in India's internal transformation and international relations.

 The current director of the center is Rudra Chaudhuri.

+Carnegie Russia Eurasia Center

+In April 2023, the Carnegie Russia Eurasia Center opened in Berlin, Germany.
+The center focuses on major policy challenges across the wider region in the wake of the Russian invasion of Ukraine.
+It is home to the digital publication Carnegie Politika.

+The current director of the center is Alexander Gabuev.